 I know ... easier said than done.

 Still, there's no excuse for you to neglect one of the most important pages on your website -- which also happens to be one of the most commonly overlooked pages.
-Let's read on to discover six companies with awesome 'About Us' pages and see how you can emulate them on your own website.
+Let's read on to discover some companies with awesome 'About Us' pages and see how you can emulate them on your own website.
 By the end of this post, showing off how awesome your company is won't seem like such a challenging feat.

 Why the 'About Us' Page Rocks: It tells us a story.